shristi12/TestCABI/README.md

 - You will have **60 minutes** to complete the test from receiving access to the repo
 - If you finish the test early, let us know
 - You are permitted to use the Internet during this test as long as you are looking up information and not asking other people for answers
+- Please be aware, you will need to share your screen during the face-to-face interview to discuss your test

 # Tasks and Questions
 Each task should be doable independently of the other tasks.